 Jump, Flip & Dive at Urban Air Adventure Park

 Spend a few hours jumping around at Urban Air Adventure Park!
 The indoor trampoline park features tons of trampolines, a Ninja Warrior course & Wipeout course, climbing walls, a slam dunk zone, and more.
 Feeling hungry after jumping?
 Head across the parking lot to El Ranchero for a delicious Mexican meal.

 Go Roller Skating at Western Skateland

 There's nothing quite like lacing up a pair of roller skates and cruising around the floor while jamming along with some great music.
-Western Skateland offers open skate in the evening on Thursday through Saturday, and they offer an 18+ College Night on Saturdays from 10:00 pm-1:00 am.
+Western Skateland offers open skate in the evening on Thursday through Saturday.

 Looking for more activities for teens and young adults?
 Check out these blogs: